upasadena/intcyoa-gh-template/README.md

 * Optional CSS code in the `index.html` to:
     * Make your backgrounds static
     * Change the colour of your Point Bar icons
+    * Override the background image in the `project.json`
 * Automatic GitHub workflow to republish your site on any change

 View the text instructions [below](#instructions) or